 Deluxe Box: These contain a couple of hundred cards each and signify the start of a new campaign.
 They will contain new investigators, a campaign book in which you are frequently instructed to note things down during play, and 2-3 scenarios to kick off the campaign.
-At the moment the 4 campaigns are, in release order:
+At the moment the 6 campaigns released like this are, in release order:

 The Dunwich Legacy